Şehzade Mehmed Orhan: Life in exile

-At the exile of the imperial family in March 1924, Mehmed Orhan settled in Budapest, Hungary.
+At the exile of the Imperial Family in March 1924, Mehmed Orhan settled in Budapest, Hungary.
 He then went to live with his uncle in Beirut, Lebanon, and then to his aunt Naime Sultan in Nice, France.
-From here he moved to Buenos Aires, Argentina where he lived for two and a half years.
+From here he moved to Buenos Aires, Argentina, where he lived for two and a half years.

-Mehmed Orhan worked as shipbuilder and picture seller at an art gallery in São Paulo Brazil, taxi driver in Beirut and Damascus, Mandate for Syria and the Lebanon, a cemetery attendant in the United States of America and an Advisor of King Zog I of Albania.
+Mehmed Orhan worked as shipbuilder and picture seller at an art gallery in São Paulo, Brazil, taxi driver in Beirut, Lebanon, and Damascus, Syria, a cemetery attendant in the United States of America and an Advisor of King Zog I of the Albanians.

 From 1983, following the death of Ali Vâsib, he served as the head of the imperial house from his home in Nice, France.
 In a 1990 feature in Life magazine, he said his legacy is "both sacred and laughable," and said, "To be Ottoman is to know how to breathe with time."

 Personal life

 Mehmed Orhan's first wife was Nafia Hanım.
 She was the third daughter of Ali Reza Bey of the Yeğen family and wife Nimet Hanım.
 They married in 1932.
 She was mother of a daughter, Fatma Necla Sultan, born in 1933.
 After the two divorced in 1933, she married Prince Abbas Halim of Egypt.
 Her eldest sister, Berkemal Hanım, was married to Mehmed Abdulaziz, 40th head of the Ottoman dynasty from 1973 to 1977, and was the mother of the couple's only daughter, Hürrem Sultan.

-His second wife was Margareth Fournier, a French woman.
-They married in 1940 in Paris.
-She was mother of a son, Şehzade Mehmed Selim, born in 1943.
+His second wife was Marguerite Hanım Fournier, a French woman.
+They married in 1940 in Paris, France.
+They were parents of a son, Şehzade Mehmed Selim Osmanoğlu, born in 1943.
 The two divorced in 1945.

-His third wife was Françeska Franketti.
-She was an Italian baroness.
-They were married for seven years.
-The two together had a daughter named Ayten Sultan, born in the 1940s.
+His third wife was Francesca Hanım Franchetti, who was the daughter of an Italian Baron.
+They married after 1945 and divorced after seven years.
+The two together had a daughter named Ayten Sultan.

 Death

 Mehmed Orhan died at the age of eighty-four on 12 March 1994 in Nice, France.
 He was buried two days later on 14 March in the East Side Cemetery in Nice.
-In 2010, Nice Municipality removed the bones from his grave and placed them into the ossuaire number 3 in the same cemetery, citing the fact that the license to use the burial place was not paid for years and the family couldn't be reached.
+In 2010, Nice Municipality removed the bones from his grave and placed them into the ossuary number 3 in the same cemetery, citing the fact that the license to use the burial place was not paid for years and the family couldn't be reached.

 Issue

-Mehemd Orhan had a son and two daughters:
+Mehmed Orhan had two sons and two daughters::